maziac/fastestjoystick/Readme.md

 This project is about the firmware of a USB controller.
 It's not about the HW.
 So, if you would want to do this on your own you can use an Arcade stick or buttons or use the HW of an existing USB game controller, throw it's electronics away and substitute it with a Teensy board and this SW.

-**The goal of this project is to create the fastest USB game controller firmware available with a guaranteed reaction time.**
+**The goal of this project was to create the fastest USB game controller firmware available with a guaranteed reaction time.**

-The features are:
+The goals were:
 - Requested 1ms USB poll time
 - Additional delay of max.
 200us.
 - I.e. in total this is a reaction time in the range of 0.2ms to 1.2ms.